-If your GP has given you access to test results or letters, you may see something that you find upsetting to you.
+If your GP has given you access to test results, you may see something that you find upsetting.
 This may occur before you have spoken to your doctor or while the surgery is closed and you cannot contact them.
+If this happens please contact your surgery as soon as possible.
+The practice may set your record so that certain details are not displayed online.
+For example, they may do this with test results that you might find worrying until they have had an opportunity to discuss the information with you.